Jimwi/ilets_words/day24/12 Timothy Geithner on the Great Recession.md

 Ezra Klein: You weren't able to win that argument?

 Tim Geithner: I didn't really try to talk him out of him.
-First of all, he has his convictions.
+First of all, he has his `convictions`.
 I was doing my thing.
 I didn't really think it was job to try and change his mind.

 Ezra Klein: One of the things that comes up a lot in the book, and I was surprised because the book is in a lot ways was actually more personal than I would have thought, and primarily in this way; there's a lot of guilt in the book about how you were as a husband and as a father during the years you were in Treasury.
 This is not something that I ever heard you express before publicly, but it recurs throughout the length of the book.
 I'd be curious to just hear you say a little bit more about that, about the interplay between, on the one hand trying to be in a position where it's public, and it's incredibly important, what you do affects hundreds of millions and arguably if you take the global view, even more than that people, and then also trying to be a human being on the other side of it.